On Variants of Network Flow Stability: Preliminaries

-A network is a quadruple $(G,s,t,c)$, where $G=(V,E)$ is a digraph.
-We abuse a bit of notation, $V$ does not include $s$ and $t$ but $E$ includes edges with $s$ or $t$ as endpoints. $s$ and $t$ are the source and sink vertices and $c: E \to \mathbb{R}_+$ determines the capacity $c(e)$ where $e \in E$.
-The preference $\succ_v$ of a vertex $v \in V$ is defined over edges. $e_1 \succ_v e_2$ means $v$ prefers $e_1$ to $e_2$.
-Note that incoming edges and outgoing edges are ranked strictly and separately by $v$.
-First, we make assumptions over agents in the network:
+We start with traditional stable flow introduced in \cite{fleiner2010stable}.
+A network is a quadruple $(G,s,t,c)$, where $G=(V\cup\{s,t\},E)$ is a simple digraph. $s$ and $t$ are the source and sink vertices and $c: E \to \mathbb{R}_+$ determines the capacity $c(e)$ for $e \in E$. $s$ only has outgoing edges while $t$ only has incoming edges.
+For each $v \in V$, there is a path from $s$ to $v$ and a path from $v$ to $t$.
+The strict preference $\succ_v$ of a vertex $v \in V$ is defined over edges adjacent to $v$.
+Incoming edges and outgoing edges are ranked strictly and separately. $e_1 \succ_v e_2$ means $v$ prefers $e_1$ to $e_2$.